edsilfer/moviedb/README.md

  - [**Volley Plus**](https://developer.android.com/training/volley/index.html): Android library that provide usefull task to deal with webservices;
  - [**Kotlin**](https://kotlinlang.org/): Kotlin is a statically typed language that targets the JVM and JavaScript.
 It is a general-purpose language intended for industry use.
 It is developed by a team at JetBrains although it is an OSS language and has external contributors.
 Besides the imports present in the App gradle file, it is required to download the plugins for Android Studio in order to compile the .kt classes and make the project work;
  - [**Anko**](https://github.com/Kotlin/anko): Anko is a library which makes Android application development faster and easier.
 It makes your code clean and easy to read, and lets you forget about rough edges of Android SDK for Java.
+ - [**Mockito**](https://github.com/mockito/mockito): A popular framework for making mock objects in Java.
+[Open Source, MIT License];
+ - [**Robolectric**](https://github.com/robolectric/robolectric): Robolectric is a testing framework that de-fangs the Android SDK so you can test-drive the development of your Android app.

 License